gopala-kr/ldr/js.md

 ![Different parts of Node.js](https://www.javatpoint.com/js/nodejs/images/what-is-nodejs.png)

-Node.js is an open-source tool for developing a wide array of server applications.
-Development started back in 2009, led by developer Ryan Dahl [1].
-Initially Node.js only supported Mac OS X and Linux, but later in 2011 the project was expanded to also support Windows and other lesser known operating systems.

-The reason why Node.js was originally started is because Ryan Dahl was fed up with the disconnect between the client and the web server.
-Each time the client wanted to be updated with new information it had to query the web server (for example, to keep track of progress of a file upload).
-This had been a long-standing problem in the field of web development, but most developers just decided to deal with it.
-Node.js was the first real attempt at solving this problem at the root by enabling real-time communication between the client and the server.
-It was immediately well received, as shown by the enthusiastic reaction of the audience during the original Node.js launch presentation [2].

-Since its inception, Node.js has surpassed many of its early expectations [3].
-The total amount of active contributors to the project itself increased each year to a record amount of about 480 contributors at the end of 2016.
-The number of downloads also continues to grow, with the total amount of downloads averaging at over 480,000 a day.

-Because of the immense popularity of Node.js we wanted to study its architecture and how it is used to achieve some of the unique functionalities Node.js has to offer.

-We will first discuss the Stakeholders and the Context View to get an idea of who and what is involved in the development, usage and maintenance of Node.js.
+lets first discuss the Stakeholders and the Context View to get an idea of who and what is involved in the development, usage and maintenance of Node.js.
 Afterwards we will analyze Node.js from a development viewpoint where we will talk more about the technical structure of Node.js and the design guidelines and patterns used by Node.js.
 Then we will highlight some of the most unique and distinctive functionalities that Node.js has to offer in the Functional View.
-Through this we hope to explain what made Node.js so unique and successful.
-Finally we will describe how the architecture of Node.js manages to serve such a wide userbase by considering the performance and scalability.
+Through this we hope to learn what made Node.js so unique and successful.
+Finally we will look into how the architecture of Node.js manages to serve such a wide userbase by considering the performance and scalability.

-### Stakeholder View
+### Who is involved?

-This section discusses various stakeholders involved in Node.js and provides a classification of the stakeholders as proposed by Rozanski and Woods [4].
+This section discusses various stakeholders involved in Node.js and provides a classification of the stakeholders as proposed by Rozanski and Woods.
 Node.js is owned and governed by the Node.js Foundation which consists of the following stakeholders:

 Board: Sets the business direction and oversees legal, financial and marketing domains.
 Technical Steering Committee (TSC): Sets the technical direction and is responsible for technical governance of all Node.js projects including Node.js Core.